Published on 16/05/2023

 Our legal basis for using your personal data

-5 How we will use the personal data we collect
+5. How we will use the personal data we collect

 We will use your personal data in order to:

-manage your travel bookings and/or provide you with the services you request;
+Manage your travel bookings and/or provide you with the services you request;

-manage the boarding process;
+Manage the boarding process;

-send status updates and service communications to you.;
+Send status updates and service communications to you;

-communicate with you about your account or transactions with us and send you information about our products and services;
+Communicate with you about your account or transactions with us and send you information about our products and services;

-communicate with you regarding e-magazine subscriptions you have opted-in to;
+Communicate with you regarding e-magazine subscriptions you have opted-in to;

-support specific management and administrative purposes;
+Support specific management and administrative purposes;

-comply with our legal obligations, and
+Comply with our legal obligations;

 We will not share your personal data with third parties for marketing purposes without your explicit consent.
 You have right to withdraw your consent to processing of this nature at any time using the process set out in section 12.

-6 Security of your personal data
+6. Security of your personal data

-We are committed to implementing appropriate technical and organisational measures in order to prevent your personal data from being accidentally or unlawfully destroyed, lost, altered or accessed or otherwise used in an unlawful manner.
+The security of your personal data is extremely important to us.
+We are committed to implementing appropriate technical and organisational measures and we take all reasonable precautions in order to prevent your personal data from being accidentally or unlawfully destroyed, lost, altered, accessed or otherwise used in an unlawful manner.

 Cookies tell us how often you visit our website, which helps us learn what information interests you.
 In this way, we can give you more of the content you like and less of the content you don't.